secureitsource/Pipeline-Demo/README.md

-# CyberArk Conjur - Jenkins World 2017 Demo
+# CyberArk Conjur - CI/CD Pipeline Demonstration
-This demonstration will be presented during Jenkins World 2017 in San Francisco, CA on August 29th-31st at CyberArk Booth # 504.
+This demonstration is based on infamousjoeg/JenkinsWorld2017Demo.
 ## What does this demonstrate for CyberArk Conjur?
 * __Machine Identity__
   * By granting a machine identity to the Jenkins Master, we can trust any communication authenticated with it's API Key going forward.
 This allows [Summon](https://cyberark.github.io/summon) to use the Jenkins Master identity when reaching out to CyberArk Conjur for the secrets within [secrets.yml](secrets.yml).